goldieblink-dev/SmartBell-BN/README.md

-Smartbell-BN
+# Smartbell-BN

-Smartbell-BN adalah sistem bell otomatis berbasis web yang dirancang untuk sekolah, dengan fitur penjadwalan bell, deteksi bell berikutnya secara real-time, dan dashboard monitoring.
-Sistem ini dibuat agar scalable, maintainable, dan production-ready untuk deployment di VPS.
+Smartbell-BN is a web-based automated bell system designed for schools, featuring bell scheduling, real-time next bell detection, and a monitoring dashboard.
+The system is built to be scalable, maintainable, and production-ready for deployment on VPS.

-Fitur Utama
+## Key Features

-- Penjadwalan Bell Otomatis
+- Automatic Bell Scheduling
-Mengatur jadwal bell harian/mingguan secara otomatis, mendukung berbagai skema sekolah.
+Manage daily/weekly bell schedules automatically, supporting various school timing schemes.

 - Next Bell Detection
-Dashboard menampilkan bell berikutnya secara real-time, sehingga admin/pengguna bisa melihat waktu bell berikutnya.
+The dashboard displays the next bell in real-time, allowing admins/users to see upcoming bell times.

-- Scheduler Anti Double-Trigger
+- Anti Double-Trigger Scheduler
-Algoritma khusus mencegah bell berbunyi lebih dari sekali pada satu waktu, meminimalkan bug.
+Special algorithm prevents bells from ringing more than once at the same time, minimizing bugs.

-- Dashboard Monitoring
+- Monitoring Dashboard

-Tampilkan jadwal hari ini
+-- View today’s bell schedule
-Status bell (aktif/tidak aktif)
+-- Bell status (active/inactive)
-Log aktivitas bell untuk audit
+-- Bell activity logs for auditing

-- Multi-user Management
+- Multi-User Management
-Admin bisa menambah/menghapus user, dan mengatur hak akses.
+Admins can add/remove users and assign access permissions.

-- Integrasi API dan Webhook (opsional)
+- API & Webhook Integration (Optional)
-Siap diintegrasikan dengan sistem lain seperti SMS gateway atau IoT device.
+Ready to integrate with other systems like SMS gateways or IoT devices.

-Teknologi
+## Technology Stack

 - Backend: Laravel 10 (PHP 8.2)
 - Frontend: React.js